ACS-WIL-Group-3/WIL_Group-3/README.md

  - Ensures that features contribute equally to the model performance.
  - The scaled features are displayed to verify normalization.
  - Visual comparison of feature distribution before and after scaling ensures its effectiveness.

+## Clustering Analysis

+**1. Optimal Number of Clusters:**
+ - Elbow Method: The elbow plot indicates the optimal number of clusters (k).
+We plot SSE (Sum of Squared Errors) for a range of k values.
+The 'elbow' point, where the SSE begins to level off, suggests the optimal k.
+Here, k=4 appears to be optimal based on the plot.
+ - Visualization: The elbow plot visually demonstrates how the SSE decreases with increasing k, guiding the choice of the optimal number of clusters.

+**2. Trained K-Means Model:**
+ - Training the Model: The K-Means model is trained using the optimal number of clusters (k=4).
+The code includes steps for training the model on the scaled data.
+ -Saving the Model: The trained model is saved as a file (kmeans_model.pkl) for later use or deployment.

+**3. Visualization and Labeling of Clusters:**
+ - Adding Cluster Labels: Each data point is assigned a cluster label based on the trained model, and these labels are added to the dataset.
+ - Cluster Visualization: The clusters are visualized using a scatter plot of 'tenure' vs. 'MonthlyCharges', colored by cluster labels.
+This visual representation helps interpret the clustering results, providing insights into the distribution and characteristics of different clusters.

+**3.1.
+Explanation of Visualizations**
+ - Elbow Plot: Helps determine the optimal number of clusters by showing where the rate of decrease in SSE slows significantly.
+ - Cluster Visualization: Displays how data points are grouped into clusters, aiding in the identification of patterns and insights related to customer churn.